 In 2006, Kathy underwent a stem cell transplant with Karen serving as her donor; and, with the help of the drugs the MMRF developed, she has remained in remission.
 She lives in Connecticut, with her husband, Paul, Nicole, and her son, David, who is 17-years-old.
 Her daughter, Nicole, is now 20-years-old and a student at Boston College.
 Karen too lives in Connecticut and has three children who are headed off to college.

-Today, Kathy serves as Executive Chairman of the Board of Directors for the MMRF.
-Karen also serves on the Board of Directors of the MMRF.
+Today, Kathy and Karen currently sit on the Board of Directors of the MMRF.
 Their sustained leadership continues to guide and inspire the MMRF’s drive toward a cure.